Skip to content

 FX translation difference isolation - IAS 21 reporting date rate Translate intercompany AR/AP balances under IAS 21.39 closing rate (balance sheet items) and IAS 21.39 average rate (P&L) - isolating FX retranslation differences in OCI per IAS 21.32 separately from operational matching differences?
 Rules Engine Auditor

-IAS 21.39-43 + ASC 830-30-45 deterministic translation rules; CTA isolation prevents currency volatility from contaminating matching analysis; ATAD II hybrid mismatch rules require pre-FX matching evidence; required for HMRC TIOPA 2010 documentation
+IAS 21.39-43 and ASC 830-30-45 set deterministic translation rules.
+Isolating the CTA keeps currency volatility from contaminating the matching analysis, the ATAD II hybrid mismatch rules require pre-FX matching evidence, and it is required for HMRC TIOPA 2010 documentation.

 Decision Record